Imperial-RCA design for global challenges winter school

-Furthermore, as Imperial College London and RCA are a multidisciplinary space for education, research, translation and commercialisation, the winter school students will experience the benefit of being part of a leading research community and the opportunity to engage with Imperial and RCA student ambassadors through online social activities.
+Furthermore, as Imperial College London and RCA are a multidisciplinary space for education, research, translation and commercialisation, the winter school students will experience the benefit of being part of a leading research community and the opportunity to engage with Imperial and RCA student ambassadors through social activities.

 For registration, please contact:

 - Wechat ID: ic_programme